-Education Development Trust's Chief Executive, Patrick Brazier, will take to the stage in Muscat on Sunday 15 September with a keynote speech at the MENA Innovation event sharing our experience on a key societal theme in the region and beyond: how schools can prepare students for an unpredictable future.
+Education Development Trust's Chief Executive, Patrick Brazier, took to the stage in Muscat on Sunday 15 September with a keynote speech at the MENA Innovation event sharing our experience on a key societal theme in the region and beyond: how schools can prepare students for an unpredictable future.

 With technology fundamentally changing labour markets, even making some professions obsolete, the future employment landscape for todays’ children is uncertain.
 The challenge for educational policymakers in this context is how to adapt policy and get teachers trained to best prepare children for different types of work in the future.
 Teachers need guidance and this needs to happen at scale to make a genuine difference to the future readiness for the workplace of the next generation.

 Education faces many of the same challenges the world over – however, context can change everything, making these challenges more pressing in many cases.
 In the Middle East this debate is very live as there are huge youth populations, with median ages in these countries in the 20s (compared to around 40 in the UK, US and Australia).